Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 Including Mozambique, South Africa, Kenya, Singapore, Malta, Malaysia, and many others.

-However, if you fall outside of that category visa is the requirement to enter Zanzibar or Tanzania.
+However, if you fall outside of that category, a visa is required to enter Zanzibar or Tanzania.

 The process to obtain a Visa for Tanzania is made easy for everyone.
-Now you can obtain online through Tanzania’s e-visa system.
+You can now apply online through Tanzania’s e-visa system.

-You can apply and pay alone and wait for a few days for your visa to be cleared.
+You can apply and pay on your own, then wait a few days for your visa to be approved.
 It’s also possible to pay for your visa on arrival at the airport in Zanzibar.

-Visas can be obtained through Tanzania’s e-visa system where travelers can double-check if their country of origin is on the visa requirement list.
-The e-visas need to be booked in advance.
+Visas can be obtained through Tanzania’s e-visa system, where travelers can verify whether their country of origin is on the visa requirement list.
+E-visas must be booked in advance.

 14. How do I get to Zanzibar Island?

-Like other places in Africa, many flights land in Zanzibar.
-It can be either the main island of Unguja or Pemba.
+As in other parts of Africa, many flights land in Zanzibar.
+It can be either the main island, Unguja, or Pemba.

-From there you can take a flight or ferry to Zanzibar.
-Flight to Zanzibar is around $50 or more while a ferry is the budget option.
+From there, you can take a flight or ferry to Zanzibar.
+A flight to Zanzibar is around $50 or more, while a ferry is the budget option.
 Learn more about ferries to Zanzibar

 13. How about costs in Zanzibar?

-Zanzibar is a very popular beach holiday destination, so you should know that the cost will vary to accommodate every type of tourist.
+Zanzibar is a very popular beach holiday destination, so you should know that prices will vary to accommodate all types of tourists.

 If you’re looking for luxury or budget hotels and lodges, there is always something for everyone.

-Your holiday can be either too pricey or budgety, what matters is the level of comfort you decide to choose.
+Your holiday can be either too expensive or budget-friendly; what matters is the level of comfort you choose.

-If you will stay in five-star luxury hotels in Zanzibar expect to pay more compared to backpackers’ hostels and lodges either in Stone Town or other parts of Zanzibar.
+If you stay in five-star luxury hotels in Zanzibar, expect to pay more than at backpacker hostels or lodges, whether in Stone Town or elsewhere in Zanzibar.

-There are different excursions like scuba diving, snorkeling, historical tours, spice tours, Prison Island, and Safari Blue.
+There are various excursions, including scuba diving, snorkeling, historical tours, spice tours, Prison Island, and Safari Blue.

-These activities vary in price depending on the time spent on the activity.
+These activities vary in price based on the time spent.

 12. Where are the best places to stay in Zanzibar?